 - The property value of the home you plan on buying – The property you are purchasing is collateral in the transaction.

-- Your down payment amount – The amount of your down payment will impact other areas of your loan.
+- Your deposit – The amount of your deposit which you put forward to purchase a property will impact other areas of your loan.

 4. Lender Requirements and Your Options

 Generally speaking, most lenders want buyers to put 20 per cent of the home’s cost as a deposit.
 This is a considerable amount of money for first time home buyers.
 Fortunately, you do have a few options if a 20 per cent down payment is not possible.

 Lender’s Mortgage Insurance – If you cannot put down a 20 per cent deposit, some lenders will approve your loan if you agree to pay a mortgage insurance premium in addition to your loan amount.

 Guarantor Home Loan – Another option if you cannot afford the 20 per cent down payment is to take out a Guarantor Home Loan.
 Also known as a Parental Guarantee Loan, it works by having a close relative (parent, grandparent, sibling) approve the equity in their home as additional security on your loan.

 5. Learn About Assistance for First Time Buyers